The Promise of ELT Over ETL: Analysis, Not Paralysis

 The ETL approach was once necessary because of the high costs of on-premises computation and storage.
 With the rapid growth of cloud-based options and the plummeting cost of cloud-based computation and storage, there is little reason to continue this practice.

-ELT Supports Agile Decision-Making and Data Literacy
+Benefits of ELT vs ETL: Supports Agile Decision-Making and Data Literacy

-The Fivetran approach flips the two latter steps of the traditional ETL process.
+The Fivetran ELT approach flips the two latter steps of the traditional ETL process.
 When analysts can load data before transforming it, they don’t have to determine beforehand exactly what insights they want to generate.
 Instead, the underlying source data is directly and faithfully replicated to a data warehouse, comprising a “single source of truth.”
 Analysts can then perform transformations on the data as needed.
 The transformations won’t compromise the integrity of the warehoused data, giving analysts a free hand.
 This makes the business intelligence process incomparably more flexible.

 When used in combination with cloud-based business intelligence tools such as Looker, Mode, and Tableau, the ELT approach further broadens access to a common set of analytics across organizations.
 Business intelligence dashboards become accessible even to relatively non-technical users.